Kejriwal writes to PM Modi, seeks Bharat Ratna for Indian doctors | Politics

 - India

+It will be a true homage to doctors who lost their lives, he said.

-In the letter to the prime minister, Kejriwal said this year's Bharat Ratna should be conferred upon doctors, nurses and paramedics.
+In the letter to the prime minister, Kejriwal said this year's Bharat Ratna should be conferred upon doctors, nurses, and paramedical staff.

-He also stressed that if necessary changes should be made in rules so that the medical community can be awarded the highest civilian award.
+He also stressed that, if needed, necessary changes should be made in rules so that the medical community can be awarded the highest civilian award.

 "If rules do not permit to confer Bharat Ratna on a group, then I request you to change rules.
-Entire country is grateful towards our doctors.
-Every citizen of the country will be happy if they (doctors) are honoured with Bharat Ratna," Kejriwal appealed to the PM in the letter.
+The entire country is grateful to our doctors.
+Every citizen of the country will be happy if they (doctors) are honored with Bharat Ratna,'' Kejriwal appealed to the PM in the letter.

-Earlier in the day, the chief minister has also tweeted on the same matter. ''The 'Indian Doctor' should receive Bharat Ratna this year.
-'Indian Doctor' means all doctors, nurses and paramedics.
+Earlier in the day, the chief minister also tweeted on the same matter. ''The 'Indian Doctor' should receive Bharat Ratna this year.
+'Indian Doctor' means all doctors, nurses, and paramedics.
 It will be a true homage to all martyred doctors.
-It will be an honour of those who have been serving without caring for their lives and families.
-The whole country will be glad at this,'' Kejriwal had said in a tweet in Hindi.
+It will be an honor for those who have been serving without caring for their lives and families.
+The whole country will be glad about this,'' Kejriwal said in a tweet in Hindi.

-As many as 730 doctors have succumbed to coronavirus infection during the second wave, according to data available by the Indian Medical Association (IMA) in mid-June.
+As many as 730 doctors have succumbed to coronavirus infection during the second wave, according to data available with the Indian Medical Association (IMA) in mid-June.

 Bihar saw the maximum number of 115 deaths, followed by Delhi at 109, Uttar Pradesh 79, West Bengal 62, Rajasthan 43, Jharkhand 39, and Andhra Pradesh 38, the data showed.